 LESLEY BARTH is a singer-songwriter and entrepreneur who believes music has the power to change lives and help us to better understand ourselves, and each other.

-With her rich voice, relatable lyrics and 70’s sound (and vibe) she’s been compared to music greats like Joni Mitchell, Carole King, Carly Simon and Cat Stevens.
+With her rich voice, relatable lyrics and 70’s sound (and vibe) Barth has been compared to music greats like Joni Mitchell, Carole King, Carly Simon and Cat Stevens.

-Last week, I had the opportunity to speak with Barth.
-She talked about why flying solo is so important to her and how she’s overcoming the habit of worrying about what others think.
+In my conversation with Barth she talked about why flying solo is so important to her, and how she’s overcoming the habit of worrying about what others think.

-I encountered Barth on Instagram.
-It only took a few minutes to identify that she has the same kind of greatness as the award-winning musicians she’s been compared to.
+It only took a few minutes for me to identify that Barth has the same kind of greatness as the award-winning musicians she’s been compared to!

-Last March, Barth quit her day job to pursue music full-time.
+Last March, Barth did something that takes courage, she quit her day job to pursue music full-time.
 And in January 2017, she debut her crowdfunded album Green Hearts.

 (Please note this post is longer that my regular posts, but it’s so worth the read!)